Crypto-TII/TLS1.3/src/readme.md

 Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)

 See list.txt for some websites that work OK.

+Another way to test less popular options is to set up a local openssl server.
+First generate a self-signed server certificate, then for example

+	openssl s_server -tls1_3 -key key.pem -cert cert.pem -accept 4433 -www

+acts as a normal Website, while

+	openssl s_server -tls1_3 -verify 0 -key key.pem -cert cert.pem -accept 4433 -www

+looks for client side certificate authentication - and the server makes a certificate request to the client.
+We can't control the openssl debug output, but its better than nothing!

 ### How to use it